agschwender/pilbox/README.md

 <img src="http://localhost:8888/?url=http%3A%2F%2Fi.imgur.com%2FzZ8XmBA.jpg&w=300&h=300&mode=crop" />
 ```

 This will request the image served at the supplied url and resize it to `300x300` using the `crop` mode.
-The following is the list of parameters that can be supplied to the service
+The below is the list of parameters that can be supplied to the service.

+### General Parameters

   * _url_: The url of the image to be resized
+  * _op_: The operation to perform: noop, resize (default), rotate
+    * _noop_: No operation is performed, image is returned as it is received
+    * _resize_: Resize the image
+    * _rotate_: Rotate the image

+### Resize Parameters

   * _w_: The desired width of the image
   * _h_: The desired height of the image
-  * _rotate_: The desired rotation angle of the image.
   * _mode_: The resizing method: clip, crop (default), fill and scale
     * _clip_: Resize to fit within the desired region, keeping aspect ratio
     * _crop_: Resize so one dimension fits within region, center, cut remaining
     * _fill_: Fills the clipped space with a background color
     * _scale_: Resize to fit within the desired region, ignoring aspect ratio
+  * _bg_: Background color used with fill mode (RGB or ARGB)
+    * _RGB_: 3- or 6-digit hexadecimal number
+    * _ARGB_: 4- or 8-digit hexadecimal number, only relevant for PNG images
   * _filter_: The filtering algorithm used for resizing
     * _nearest_: Fastest, but often images appear pixelated
     * _bilinear_: Faster, can produce acceptable results